Ronnie Spector: Personal life and death

 Ronnie and Phil Spector began having an affair soon after she was signed to his label in 1963.
 Early in their relationship, she was unaware that he was married.
 Once, Ronnie was apprehended by house detectives for prostitution at the Delmonico Hotel in New York City after leaving a room they had booked.
 She was allowed to call Phil, who threatened the hotel, and then they allowed her to leave.
 After Phil divorced his wife in 1965, he purchased a home in Beverly Hills, where he lived with Ronnie.
 They married at Beverly Hills City Hall on April 14, 1968.
 Ronnie changed her surname and became known as Ronnie Spector.
 Their son Donté Phillip was adopted in 1969.
 Two years later, Phil surprised her for Christmas with adopted twins, Louis and Gary.

 Ronnie alleged in her 1990 memoir that following their marriage, Phil subjected her to years of psychological torment and sabotaged her career by forbidding her to perform.
 She said he surrounded their house with barbed wire and guard dogs, and confiscated her shoes to prevent her from leaving; on the rare occasions he allowed her out alone, she had to drive with a life-size dummy of Phil.
 She stated that Phil installed a gold coffin with a glass top in the basement, promising that he would kill her and display her corpse if she ever left him.
 She began drinking and attending Alcoholics Anonymous (AA) meetings to escape the house.

 In 1972, Ronnie fled their mansion barefoot and without any belongings, with the help of her mother.
 "I knew that if I didn't leave I was going to die there," she said.
 In their 1974 divorce settlement, Ronnie forfeited all future record earnings, alleging that Phil had threatened to have a hit man kill her.
 She received $25,000, a used car, and monthly alimony of $2,500 for five years.
 She later testified that Phil had frequently pulled a gun on her during their marriage and threatened to kill her unless she surrendered custody of their children.

-She tried to rebuild her career, keeping Spector's surname professionally because "I needed any way I could to get back in, I'd been kept away so long."
+She tried to rebuild her career, keeping Phil Spector's surname professionally because "I needed any way I could to get back in, I'd been kept away so long."
 According to her, Phil hired lawyers to prevent her singing her popular songs and denied her royalties.
 In 1988, the Ronettes sued Phil for $10 million in damages, rescission of the contract, the return of the masters, and recoupment of money received from the sale of Ronettes masters.
-It took 10 years for the case to make it to trial.
+It took ten years for the case to make it to trial.
 After a prolonged legal battle, the court ruled that their contract gave Phil unconditional rights to the recordings but Ronnie was entitled to her share of royalties.

 In 1983, she married her manager Jonathan Greenfield.
 They had two sons, and lived in Danbury, Connecticut.

 Spector died at her home in Danbury on January 12, 2022, shortly after a cancer diagnosis, at the age of 78.